2016 southern Taiwan earthquake

 At 03:57 local time on 6 February 2016, an earthquake with a moment magnitude of 6.4 struck 28 km (17 mi) northeast of Pingtung City in southern Taiwan, in the Meinong District of Kaohsiung.
 The earthquake struck at a depth of around 23 km (14 mi).
 Its comparatively shallow depth caused more intense reverberations on the surface.
-The earthquake had a maximum intensity of VII (Very strong) on the Mercalli intensity scale, causing widespread damage and 116 deaths.
+The earthquake had a maximum intensity of 7 on the Central Weather Administration seismic intensity scale, causing widespread damage and 116 deaths.
 Almost all of the deaths were caused by a collapsed residential building, named Weiguan Jinlong in Yongkang District, while two other people were killed in Gueiren District.
 Sixty-eight aftershocks have occurred.
 The earthquake was the deadliest earthquake in Taiwan since the 1999 Jiji earthquake.

 Geology

 Taiwan is located on the Ring of Fire, making it prone to intense earthquakes.
 However, the February 2016 event was particularly destructive and deadly.

-Taiwan lies on the boundary between the Eurasian Plate and the Philippine Sea Plate, which are converging at 80 mm per year.
+Taiwan lies on the boundary between the Eurasian plate and the Philippine Sea plate, which are converging at 80 mm per year.
 The island is the result of uplift caused by the collision between the northern end of the Luzon Arc and the continental margin of China.
 The earthquake's focal mechanism indicates oblique thrust faulting in the mid to upper crust.

 The earthquake's epicenter was in the Meinong District in Kaohsiung City.
 The earthquake waves traveled northwest from the epicenter to Tainan City through the soft soil in the Chianan Plain.
 Due to the soft soil nature of Tainan, surface ground motion due to the traveling wave was strongly amplified, thus creating more devastating effects in Tainan.
+The earthquake registered a maximum intensity of 7 on the Central Weather Administration seismic intensity scale.